-The right domain structure is an essential factor for the SEO success of an international website.
-Here are the most important questions you should think about before getting started.
-If you consider these factors, you will be able to develop a good international domain strategy.
+Choosing the right domain strategy is an essential factor for the SEO success of an international website.
+This article deals with the most important questions you should think about before defining your own strategy.

 How many domains do I really need?

-- You want to enter a market where Google is not the number one monopolist in the search engine sector. .ru and .cn domains can make sense if Russia or China are your target markets.
+- You want to enter a market where Google is not the number one monopolist in the search engine sector.
+The benefits of having a global gTLD are sometimes outweighed by the disadvantages of not having a local ccTLD, when a local search engine dominates in a certain market.
+For example, .ru and .cn domains can make sense if Russia or China belong to your target markets.

-None of the above applies?
-Then don’t go for ccTLDs.
+None of the above apply?
+In that case, it’s probably best not to go for ccTLDs.
 You will save yourself from a lot of hassle and benefit from the advantages of having one powerful global .com domain.

 How do I structure my language and country versions?